We take a look at 11 cheap electric guitars that don’t suck - budget-friendly can still mean high quality!

-We're still under the £200 price tag here, and for the shredders and jazz fans out there, the Jackson Arch Top JS22 DKAM Electric Guitar pictured in Red Stain is a great option, whether you’re a beginner or pro player.
-It’s one of our favourite cheap electric guitars, and one hell of a performer, featuring professional level appointments that will please the most experienced players – this is a monster of tone.
+We're way under the £200 price tag here, and for the shredders and jazz fans out there, the Jackson JS1X DK Minion Amaranth FB in Neon Pink is a great option, whether you’re a beginner or pro player.
+It’s one of our favourite cheap electric guitars, and one hell of a performer, featuring professional level appointments that will please the most experienced players – this is a monster of tone, and it looks cool too!

-The highly resonant Okoume body offers a warm tonality which is ideal for the metal fans whilst the Jackson High-Output Humbucking pickups provide everything from crystal cleans to bone crushing riffage when you throw some distortion on your amplifier.
-A 2-Point Fulcrum Tremolo bridge with ensures your notes reverberate beautifully, so those big solos and riffs really stand out.
-The bolt-on Maple neck with Graphite Reinforcement and Scarf Joint and 24 jumbo frets make it an extremely comfortable guitar to play and highly reliable.
+The highly resonant Poplar body offers a warm tonality which is ideal for the metal fans whilst the Jackson High-Output Humbucking pickups provide everything from crystal cleans to bone crushing riffage when you throw some distortion on your amplifier.
+A 6-saddle string-through-body hardtail bridge with block saddles ensures your notes reverberate beautifully, so those big solos and riffs really stand out.
+The bolt-on Maple neck with 24 jumbo frets make it an extremely comfortable guitar to play and highly reliable.
 Ideal for beginners and pros alike.

 9. Epiphone SG Standard Cherry

 We certainly can’t have a best cheap electric guitars list without the awesome Epiphone G-400 Electric Guitar, Worn Cherry.
 In fact, this guitar will make most peoples’ “best guitars” lists thanks to the fact they’re built to such high standards and they sound absolutely fantastic.
 The budget friendly price tag makes it an affordable option for beginner guitarists, but you’ll often see these Epiphone SG models on the professional stages of the world thanks to the sheer playability and build quality.

 The Mahogany body and neck with rosewood fretboard makes it a highly resonant and great sounding guitar whilst the dual Alnico Classic pickups with push pull coil tapping provide a world of tonality.
 A SlimTaper D Shape neck profile makes it comfortable for beginners to learn on, whilst pro players will enjoy the ergonomic design 2 hours into their set or rehearsal!